Full Tutorial for SigBridgeR

 verbose = TRUE

-)The function returns a filtered bulk count matrix after applying quality control steps.
+)The function returns a filtered bulk count matrix after applying quality control steps and does not perform log2 transformation on the data.

 Quality Control Metrics Reported